 Hope Stafford joined Delaney McKinney in 2007.
-Before attending law school, Ms. Stafford obtained an engineering degree and worked as a portfolio analyst at a financial management company in New York City.
+Before attending law school, Hope obtained an engineering degree and worked as a portfolio analyst at a financial management company in New York City.
 She left that profession to pursue a career where she would have more client interaction and an opportunity to help families and individuals through difficult times.

-While at the firm, Ms. Stafford has focused on litigating and negotiating cases that involve the settlement of property, custody, and support, as well as domestic violence.
+While at the firm, Hope has focused on litigating and negotiating cases that involve the settlement of property, custody, and support, as well as domestic violence.
 She has served as a guardian ad litem for children and has committed substantial time to various family law pro bono activities and organizations in the D.C. area.